logo

 • The resulting embryo is nourished and transported to the uterus where the pregnancy continues.

 A common cause of female infertility is a blockage of the fallopian tubes, usually as the result of debris that has built up.
-Occasionally, scarring from surgery or serious infection can lead to a blockage as well.
+Occasionally, scarring from surgery or serious infection — such as pelvic inflammatory disease can lead to a blockage as well.
+Women with a history of Pelvic Congestion Syndrome or uterine fibroids are also at higher risk of developing fallopian tube blockages.

 What happens during a fallopian tube recanalization?